javierllorente/qactus/README.md

 (will it just provide status?) which through Sivan's IRC winter typing turned out as "staqtus" which sounded like Qactus to Javier.

+This project has been recently migrated from Nokia Projects and refactored.
+Of course, there's still work to do :)

 Installation
 ------------
 ```